box/developer.box.com/guides/api-calls/language-codes.md

 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/api-calls/language-codes.md
 ---
-# Language Codes
+# Language codes

-The Box API uses a modified version of the ISO 639-1 Language Code to specify a user's language.
+The Box API uses a modified version of the **ISO 639-1 Language Code** to specify a user's language.

 The following is a list of language codes used when [creating][create_user] or [updating][update_user].